Black Cohosh: An Ancient Herb with Modern Uses

 Soy isoflavones are another type of phytoestrogen found in soybeans and soy products.
 Like red clover, soy isoflavones may reduce hot flashes and improve bone density.
 However, the evidence is mixed, and some studies have shown no significant benefit.
 Moreover, soy isoflavones may interact with certain medications, including hormone replacement therapy.

-Dong quai is an herb commonly used in traditional Chinese medicine to treat menopausal symptoms.
+Dong Quai is a herb commonly used in traditional Chinese medicine to treat menopausal symptoms.
 While some studies have shown that dong quai may reduce hot flashes and improve mood, the evidence is not as strong as that for Black Cohosh.
 Moreover, dong quai may increase the risk of bleeding and interact with certain medications, including blood thinners and birth control pills.

 Black Cohosh vs. Similar Herbs

 Black Cohosh is often compared to other herbs that contain phytoestrogens, such as red clover and soy isoflavones.
-However, Actaea racemosa is unique in that it does not contain phytoestrogens but instead acts on the body’s serotonin receptors.
-This mechanism of action may explain why Actaea racemosa has been found to be effective in reducing menopausal symptoms, even in women who cannot or do not want to take estrogen.
+However, Actaea Racemosa is unique in that it does not contain phytoestrogens but instead acts on the body’s serotonin receptors.
+This mechanism of action may explain why Actaea Racemosa is effective in reducing menopausal symptoms, even in women who cannot or do not want to take estrogen.

-While there are several alternative supplements that claim to alleviate menopausal symptoms, Actaea racemosa has the strongest evidence for its effectiveness.
+While several alternative supplements claim to alleviate menopausal symptoms, Actaea Racemosa has the strongest evidence for its effectiveness.
 However, as with any supplement, it is important to talk to your doctor before taking Black Cohosh or any other supplement, especially if you are taking medications or have a medical condition.

 Little Herb Encyclopedia, by Jack Ritchason; N.D., Woodland Publishing Incorporated, 1995